 Read The Trouble with Perfect next.

-You might also enjoy reading 20 Brilliant books to Celebrate Bold Girls
+You May Also Enjoy 20 Brilliant books to Celebrate Bold Girls

 The Mysterious Benedict Society by Trenton Lee Stewart